 - One thing to note is that most employers want their candidates to have that certification, even if your state doesn’t require it of you.

 Salary and Job Outlook

-Faster than average employment growth is predicted for the career of MRI technology.
-Five thousand new jobs will be available through 2026.
+Faster than average employment growth of 7% is predicted for the career of MRI technology between now and 2029.
 To make yourself the most competitive for the position, graduate from an accredited program and get those certifications and licenses, even if your state doesn’t require it.